shakacode/react_on_rails/README.md

 #### Different Server-Side Rendering Code (and a Server-Specific Bundle)

-You may want different initialization for your server-rendered components.
+You may want different code for your server-rendered components running server side versus client side.
 For example, if you have an animation that runs when a component is displayed, you might need to turn that off when server rendering.
-However, the `railsContext` will tell you if your JavaScript code is running client side or server side.
-So code that required a different server bundle previously may no longer require this.
-Note, checking if `window` is defined has a similar effect.
+One way to handle this is conditional code like `if (window) { doClientOnlyCode() }`.

-If you want different code to run, you will set up a separate webpack compilation file and you will specify a different, server side entry file. ex. 'serverHelloWorld.jsx'.
-Note: you might be initializing HelloWorld with version specialized for server rendering.
+Another way is to use a separate webpack configuration file that can use a different server side entry file, like  'serverRegistration.js' as opposed to 'clientRegistration.js.'
+That would set up different code for server rendering.

+For details on techniques to use different code for client and server rendering, see: [How to use different versions of a file for client and server rendering](https://forum.shakacode.com/t/how-to-use-different-versions-of-a-file-for-client-and-server-rendering/1352). (_Requires creating a free account._)

 ## Specifying Your React Components: Direct or Generator Functions